ratiry/monesa-project/README.md

 "# monesa-project"
-this is web site made with bootstrap,scss,html5,javascript progect was made for study goals
+This is simple web site made with : bootstrap 5, sass, html5, javascript progect was made for studying goals progect is uncommercial